Jacob Umaga: International career

+England

 Umaga was a member of the England Under-20 side that completed a grand slam during the 2017 Six Nations Under 20s Championship.
 Later that year, he started for the side that finished runners up to New Zealand in the final of the 2017 World Rugby Under 20 Championship.

 In January 2020, Umaga received his first call-up to the senior England squad by coach Eddie Jones for the 2020 Six Nations Championship.
-On 4 July 2021, he won his first cap off the bench in a 43–29 victory against the United States.
+On 4 July 2021, Umaga won his only cap for England off the bench in a 43–29 victory against the United States.

+Samoa

-In 2025, having not played for England since 2021, Umaga was called up for the Samoan national team, for which he qualifies by ancestry.
+Having not played for England since 2021, Umaga was called up for the Samoan national team in 2025, for which he qualifies by ancestry.
+On 18 July 2025, Umaga made his first appearance for Samoa starting in a defeat against Scotland at Eden Park.

+In November 2025, Umaga scored his first international try in a victory over Brazil during the 2027 Mens World Cup Qualification tournament.
+In their last game in Dubai he contributed eight points in a draw against Belgium which secured their place at the world cup.